Home Depot Background Check: How It Works (& What Not To Do)

 • Positions with greater responsibility require a deeper dive into a person’s background which results in a longer time before the report is complete.

-The amount of information required for a Home Depot background check will determine how long the report will take to generate.
+The amount of information required for a background check for Home Depot will determine how long the report will take to generate.
 When there are delays, the company will notify the applicant of the delay and an estimated timeline for completion of the screening.
 Home Depot may also request additional information for greater clarification of items on the report.

 What Shows Up on a Background Check for Home Depot?

 A Home Depot pre-employment screening is primarily looking at a person’s criminal history to see if there are any disqualifying convictions.
-Therefore, misdemeanor and felony convictions will appear on a Home Depot background check.
+Therefore, misdemeanor and felony convictions will appear on a background check in Home Depot.
 Additionally, if the position requires driving a motor vehicle or operating heavy equipment, the screening will include a driving history report.

-It is possible to pass a background check with an outstanding warrant even if it shows up on the background check; however, it would be best to get the matter disposed of in court prior to applying for a job at Home Depot to avoid any further complications when the warrant is executed.
+At Home Depot, it’s feasible to successfully pass a background check despite having an outstanding warrant that may appear during the screening.
+However, it would be best to get the matter disposed of in court prior to applying for a job at Home Depot to avoid any further complications when the warrant is executed.

 For positions that require money management, a credit history report will also be included.
 Credit history is a requirement for c-suite, or executive level, screenings due to the increased responsibilities.1